topo-gps/ios-manual/en/waypoints/searching_waypoints.rst

 - *Everywhere*: There is no filtering on location.
 - *Current location*: Only waypoints within a certain distance of the current location are shown.
-- *Visible part of map*: Only waypoints that are within the bounds of the currently visible part of the main map are shown in the waypoints sceen.
+- *Visible part of map*: Only waypoints that are within the bounds of the currently visible part of the main map are shown in the waypoints screen.
 - *Custom location*: If you enter a custom location or coordinate only waypoint within a certain distance of the entered location are shown.